By the end of this section, you will be able to do the following:

 - The inside of the small intestine is called the lumen.

 The second part of the small intestine is called the jejunum, shown in Figure 34.11.
 Here, hydrolysis of nutrients is continued while most of the carbohydrates and amino acids are absorbed through the intestinal lining.
-The bulk of chemical digestion and nutrient absorption occurs in the jejunum.
+Some chemical digestion and the bulk of nutrient absorption occurs in the jejunum.

 The ileum, also illustrated in Figure 34.11 is the last part of the small intestine and here the bile salts and vitamins are absorbed into the bloodstream.
 The undigested food is sent to the colon from the ileum via peristaltic movements of the muscle.
 The ileum ends and the large intestine begins at the ileocecal valve.
 The vermiform, “worm-like,” appendix is located at the ileocecal valve.
 The appendix of humans secretes no enzymes and has an insignificant role in immunity.